 Whittel & Melton is proud to be a firm of lawyers who collectively have received exceptional legal awards and designations.
-Attorney Jay Lechner is Board Certified in Labor & Employment Law.
-Board Certification is the only expert or specialization acknowledged by the Florida Bar and only a very small number of Florida attorneys have qualified as such in the Labor and Employment niche.
-Additionally, our lawyers have been designated as AV-Preeminent by Martindale-Hubbell, selected as Super Lawyers in multiple areas of practice, rated by U.S. News and World Report as one of the "Best Law Firms,” picked for Legal Elite in Florida Trend magazine and bestowed Life membership in the Multi-Million and Million Dollar Advocates Forum.
+Our lawyers have been designated as AV-Preeminent by Martindale-Hubbell, selected as Super Lawyers in multiple areas of practice, rated by U.S. News and World Report as one of the "Best Law Firms," selected for inclusion by the National Trial Lawyers Association, picked for Legal Elite in Florida Trend magazine, and bestowed Life memberships in the Multi-Million and Million Dollar Advocates Forums.Employment Law

 Our firm handles a wide range of employment law matters.
 These may include lawsuits arising out of discrimination, harassment, wrongful termination, retaliation, minimum wage and overtime violations, family and medical leave, qui tam actions, non-compete agreements, and severance agreements.
 Sometimes an employee brings an individual claim, and sometimes a group of employees brings a class action.
 If you are treated in a manner that does not comport with the law, we can help you bring a claim for damages.Employment Discrimination